mendix/m2ee-tools/doc/security.md

 ### Configure your firewall

  * Make sure that, e.g. using firewall rules, it is impossible to directly connect to the application process (e.g. on port 8000) except for the reverse proxy.
 End users or an attacker should not be able to circumvent using https by directly connecting to the application port.
-New: Since Mendix 4.3.0, you are required to explicitly configure the application to be able to connect from the network instead of only at the local server.
+You are required to explicitly configure the application to be able to connect from the network instead of only at the local server.

 ### Let the HTTP reverse proxy serve static content